 One of them is.

-I think it's on Madd.
+I think it's on Madison.

 Yes, they're comfortable.

-Snerdly with the question of the day.
+Snirdly with the question of the day.

-Uh because the Oprah has maintained throughout her career that she has no guilt at success either.
+So, you know, but this is in character for the Oprah, because the Oprah has maintained throughout her career that she has no guilt at success either.

-This is this doesn't feel right.
+This, this, is, this doesn't feel right.

-Well, I I I and you create a self-fulfilling prophecy that you don't deserve it.
+Well, I, I, I, and you create a self-fulfilling prophecy that you don't deserve it.

 You feel guilty or you got it by chance or whatever.